DON'T BE A FAWN-NAPPER!

 Deer are crepuscular animals meaning they are most active at dawn and dusk.

 Little ones are not as fast as adult deer.
 Walking around in the open makes them susceptible to predation.
-They will instinctively will lay down and be still if they are frightened or sense danger.
+They will instinctively lay down and be still if they are frightened or sense danger.
 This can be in less than ideal locations (ie. spooked by car on road)

 If you see a fawn that is visibly injured or in immediate danger, please call our local wildlife rehabilitation centre.